Vigilante (character): Alan Welles

 The third person to assume the Vigilante identity was Alan Welles, a fellow judge and friend of Adrian Chase.
 His first appearance was in Vigilante #7, and later in Vigilante #20 as Vigilante.
 He secretly operated in a much more violent manner, even executing petty thieves.
 His mental instability eventually led him to gun down police officers and civilians.
-Chase though felt responsible for this threat and began a long investigation to take down Vigilante, until Chase found out he was Welles, forcing Chase to kill him.
+Chase felt responsible for this threat and began a long investigation to take down Vigilante until Chase found out he was Welles, forcing Chase to kill him.

 Dave Winston

 The fourth person to assume the Vigilante identity was Dave Winston, Adrian Chase's bailiff.
 He refused to kill and traded on the fierce reputation of Vigilante to intimidate information out of thugs.
 He debuted in Vigilante #23 and later as Vigilante in Vigilante #28.
 He believed that the Vigilante's efforts were noble and worthwhile.
 When Alan Welles was killed after ruining the Vigilante's reputation, Winston took up the mantle believing that the city needed the Vigilante.
 When Chase found out about Winston's actions, he chose to wash his hands of the affair.
 When Chase and girlfriend Marcia King boarded a plane for Europe, it was hijacked; Winston and Peacemaker both responded to the emergency, but Winston was killed by Peacemaker in front of Chase, making Chase believe he was unable to escape the Vigilante's legacy.